PetarChulin/Shuttle-vs.-Aliens/README.md

 # Shuttle-vs.-Aliens

-very simple scrolling game, download it and try your best...;)
+very simple scrolling game, download it run index.html and try your best...;)